DashankaNadeeshanDeSilva/Surface_defect_image_generation_with_DCGAN/README.md

 ### This section contains 3 scripts:
 1. Image splitting to create the source dataset from the original images.
 2. Resizing images for both source and target datasets.
-3. Renaming images to annotate the images to create the dataset as the outcome.
+3. Renaming images to annotate the images to create an image dataset.

 ## 03. CNN Classifier to test the generated images.